Lee Robinson (American football)

-Lee Robinson (born April 23, 1987) is a former American football linebacker.
-He most recently played for the Miami Dolphins.
-He was signed by the Denver Broncos as an undrafted free agent in 2009.
-He played college football at Alcorn State.
+Lee Robinson (born April 23, 1987) is an American former professional football player who was a linebacker in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Alcorn State Braves and was signed by the Denver Broncos as an undrafted free agent in 2009.

-Robinson was also a member of the Arizona Cardinals and Tampa Bay Buccaneers.
+Robinson was also a member of the Arizona Cardinals and Tampa Bay Buccaneers and Miami Dolphins.

 After a career in football he started working for Transocean as a rstb moved up to a roughneck.

 College career

 A two-star prospect out of Amite County High School, Robinson chose Alcorn State over Louisiana-Monroe.

 Professional career

 Denver Broncos

-Robinson went undrafted in the 2009 NFL Draft but was later signed by the Denver Broncos on April 26, 2009.
+Robinson went undrafted in the 2009 NFL draft but was later signed by the Denver Broncos on April 26, 2009.
 He was waived on September 4, 2009.

 Arizona Cardinals

-Robinson was signed to the Arizona Cardinals practice squad on September 6, 2009.
-He was released on October 21.
+Robinson was signed to the Arizona Cardinals practice squad from September 6, 2009, to October 21, 2009.

 Tampa Bay Buccaneers

 Robinson was signed to the Tampa Bay Buccaneers practice squad on October 27.
 After his contract expired following the season, the Buccaneers re-signed Robinson on January 5, 2010.

 He was waived on September 4, 2010, during final cuts but was re-signed to the practice squad the following day.
 Robinson was released from the practice squad on September 17.